Did Julian Assange Lie About No Russian Involvement In Hacked, Leaked DNC Emails?

 Julian Assange claims that Russia had no involvement in the hacked and leaked Democratic National Committee (DNC) emails.
 But even though Assange says his source of the hacked DNC emails wasn’t the Russian government itself, the Washington Post recently fact-checked whether or not Assange’s source could have been tied to the Russian government in any way.
-The report that was published on Thursday concludes that Julian Assange may have been lying about no Russian involvement in the DNC cyberattacks.
+The report published on Thursday concludes that Julian Assange may have been lying about the part Russia played in the DNC cyberattacks.

-Of course, the Russian government also denies any involvement in the hacked DNC emails, that were later released to the public via Julian Assange’s own news-leaks website WikiLeaks back in July 2016.
+Of course, the Russian government also denies any involvement in the hacked DNC emails that were later released to the public via Julian Assange’s own news-leaks website WikiLeaks back in July of 2016.
 And Julian Assange has said multiple times that his source was not from the Russian government.
 In a prerecorded sit-down interview with Sean Hannity that aired on the Fox News Channel on Tuesday, Julian Assange continued to maintain that his source of the hacked DNC emails was not the Russian government or any other “state party.”

 This suggests Julian Assange / Wikileaks colluded with Russian government.
 Heartbreaking allegation. https://t.co/fv5cUNXhFk